amosbastian/understat/docs/source/classes/understat.rst

     ]

-Since the usage of both the `options` keyword argument and the `**kwargs` magic variable have been shown, the examples will only use *one* of these from now on.
+Since the usage of both the `options` keyword argument and the `**kwargs` magic variable have been shown, the examples following this will only show *one* of the two.

 ---